 And its also helpful to be reminded that there can be a lot to learn by maybe something easily dismissed or scorned; I am not a fan of talk radio but find myself fascinated by how it works.
 Radio is a lot more than just talking or putting something into play, it is a performance, and it is still the energy, the unknown element, of being live that still makes it exciting

-The Reading About Talk Radio by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Reading About Talk Radio by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.